 Longevity is important to companies that are looking to hire.
 If they invest in the cost of onboarding and training you, they want to feel confident you will not leave without cause.
 Having a clear explanation for your employment gap will help put your interviewer at ease.

-What are managers looking for in an answer?
+What are managers looking for in an answer about your employment gap?

 An interviewer wants to hear a good reason for your gap in employment.
 Some of those reasons are: